sbintuitions/flexeval/README.md

 * `outputs.jsonl`: The outputs of the language model that comes with instance-level metrics.

 You can flexibly customize the evaluation by specifying command-line arguments or configuration files.
-Besides the hugging face model, you can also evaluate models via [OpenAI ChatGPT](https://openai.com/index/openai-api/) and [vLLM](https://github.com/vllm-project/vllm), and other models can be readily added!
+Besides the [Transformers](https://github.com/huggingface/transformers) model, you can also evaluate models via [OpenAI ChatGPT](https://openai.com/index/openai-api/) and [vLLM](https://github.com/vllm-project/vllm), and other models can be readily added!

 ## Next Steps
-* Run `flexeval_presets` to check the list of off-the-shelf presets.
-You can find the details in the [Preset Configs](./docs/preset_configs/index.md) section.
+* Run `flexeval_presets` to check the list of off-the-shelf presets in addition to `commonsense_qa`.
+You can find the details in the [Preset Configs](https://sbintuitions.github.io/flexeval/preset_configs/) section.
-* See [Getting Started](./docs/getting_started.md) to check the tutorial examples for other kinds of tasks.
+* See [Getting Started](https://sbintuitions.github.io/flexeval/getting_started/) to check the tutorial examples for other kinds of tasks.
-* See the [Configuration Guide](./docs/configuration_guide.md) to set up your evaluation.
+* See the [Configuration Guide](https://sbintuitions.github.io/flexeval/configuration_guide/) to set up your evaluation.